nemediano/canalREH/docs/biblio.md

 1. El morador del anillo (The Haunter of the Ring)
 1. No me des sepultura (Dig me no Grave)
 1. El dios de jade (The Jade God)
-1. LOS HIJOS DE LA NOCHE (Children of the Night)
+1. Los hijos de la noche (Children of the Night)
-1. LA PIEDRA NEGRA (The Black Stone)
+1. La piedra negra (The Black Stone)
-1. LA CASA EN EL ROBLEDAL (The House in the Oaks)
+1. La casa en el robledal (The House in the Oaks)
-1. DAGON MANOR (Dagon Manor)
+1. Dagon Manor (Dagon Manor)
 1. LA ABADÍA (The Abbey)
 1. Una cronología de Justin Geoffrey, el Libro Negro, Kirowan y Conrad
 1. La sombra de la perdición (The Shadow of Doom)